(1) DLI delivers HELP Act services and assistance to participants through its contracted agencies.

 (a) The types of services and assistance available to participants through contracted agencies generally fall in to one of the following four categories:

-(i) job search services;
+(i) career services;

-(ii) workforce information services;
+(ii) training services;

-(iii) career guidance services; and
+(iii) worksite learning services; and

-(iv) intensive services.
+(iv) supportive services.

 (a) occupational talents, skills, and potential for increasing economic self-sufficiency; and

 (b) probable barriers to employment.

 (3) After having obtained an assessment, in order to become a program participant, the individual must develop an approved employment goal in a high-wage and in-demand career field.